 Interestingly, DBS JP has made the decision to offer only Arabic as a foreign language as a core part of the curriculum.
 Other languages will be available as after-school activities but will not take away from the time devoted to English and Arabic as the core languages.
 This is unusual; the majority of schools in Dubai at Primary level introduce at least one additional language from year 1 onwards.
 That being said, French is offered at the school from Year 3 and Spanish from Year 7.
 Additional language classes are offered as an extra-curricular activity.

 In addition to the usual core subjects, the school offers a range of additional activities representing a full range of arts and sports.

+Children seemed to be happy and engaged when we visited the school.
 For families living in the area around the school, Dubai British School JP offers a very convenient, well thought out and equipped option and will no doubt become a real centre for the Community both during and outside school hours.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.